Tbyrne22/deli_final_project/user-stories.md

 Action: Hero contains a re-engage section with a "subscribe" call to action, which encourages customers to return for specials and promotions.

-Result: Jane enters email information and clicks "subscribe".
+Result: Jane enters email information and clicks "Keep Me Updated".

+#### User Story 2
+Jane clicks "Keep Me Updated" and would like confirmation that her action was successful.

+Action: Jane waits to see what happens.

+Result: Green checkmark appears, confirming she was successfully added to the email list.

-### User Story 2
+### User Story 3
 Jane is interested in viewing Expeditions Deli's social media pages

 Action: Footer contains links to Facebook and Instagram pages.